-Labour Income The insurance industry is not only a major source of employment in New Brunswick, it also supports high-quality, high-paying jobs.
-In 2022, workers at L&H and P&C insurance carriers made an average of \$64 per hour, and workers at L&H and P&C insurance brokerages earned an average of \$39 per hour.
-These average hourly wages were significantly more per hour than New Brunswick's average employee, which was \$37 per hour (Exhibit 2).
-In 2022, New Brunswick's P&C insurance industry employees at carriers and brokerages earned more than \$220 million.
-Accounting for the indirect jobs generated through the supply chain impacts and the multiplier effect of employees re-spending their earnings, an additional \$150 million in compensation was added, which brought the total labour income to \$370 million.
+Labour Income The insurance industry is not only a major source of employment for Alberta, it also supports high-quality, high-paying jobs.
+In 2022, workers at L&H and P&C insurance carriers made, an average of \$53 per hour, and workers at L&H and P&C insurance brokerages earned an average of \$46 per hour.
+These average hourly wages were marginally more per hour than Alberta's average employee at \$45 per hour (Exhibit 2).
+In 2022, Alberta's P&C insurance industry employees at carriers and brokerages earned a little more than \$1 billion.
+Accounting for the indirect jobs generated through the supply chain impacts and multiplier effect of employees re-spending their earnings, an additional \$1 billion in compensation was added, which brought the total labour income to over \$2 billion.
 The multiplier effect refers to the effect on the national income and product of an exogenous increase in demand.
 The investment of the P&C insurance industry leads to increased demand and consumption in other parts of the Canadian economy.